venixhq/venix/README.md

 | **Infrastructure** | Managed | Managed | Postgres, Redis, workers: all on you |
 | **Time to first call** | Fast | One API key | Weeks of plumbing |

-Venix fills the gap: the flexibility of a custom backend with none of the infrastructure burden.
+Venix fills the gap: **plug-and-play simplicity for businesses, programmatic flexibility for developers.**

 ## Current Status